samuel-nelson/portfolio-website/README.md

 You might want to read ahead regarding the contact form integration, and that documentation is here: https://bootcamp-coders.cnm.edu/class-materials/jquery-validated-captcha-form/

 Your Milestone 2a passes at Tier IV.
 You are now clear to begin development on your PWP.
 Looking forward to seeing your project take shape!

+We'll be building PWP in a file named index.php inside of /public_html.
+Please note that no frontend-facing site files should live outside of the /public_html directory.
+Remember use an organized and standards-compliant directory structure to house all images, JavaScript, CSS, etc. We are done with the /documentation directory for now!